 - Create a meal plan and purchase all the ingredients in advance, as this will discourage you from eating out.

-- Another good idea is to start using coupons, discounts, and loyalty cards as well as think about buying in bulk.
+- Another good idea is to start using coupons, discounts, and loyalty cards and think about buying in bulk.

 - If you are likely to be tempted by all the options at the store, or just want to save on gas, you can order your food online and have it delivered through Instacart.